MSRG/mhnpath/mcts_rl/mcts_rl.md

 1. Investigate various MCTS approaches, identifying the most suitable for project goals.
    - **Target**: Evaluate and compare at least 5 different MCTS algorithms.
 2. Design a reinforcement learning framework integrated with MCTS, inspired by relevant research.
-   - **Target**: Develop a prototype framework based on the findings from "this paper".
+   - **Target**: Develop a prototype framework based on the findings from [this paper](https://pubs.rsc.org/en/content/articlelanding/2020/sc/d0sc04184j).
 3. Implement a scoring system leveraging the lookup dataset to assess pathway efficiency and alignment with green chemistry.
    - **Target**: Devise a scoring mechanism to rank pathways based on cost and green chemistry principles.